-The future of CHIP has been a topic of concern, however, in January 2018 Congress passed an extension for CHIP for 4 years, followed by a second extension of an additional 6 years in February 2018, allowing the continuation of the CHIP program for at least another decade.
+However, the future of CHIP has been a topic of concern.
+In January 2018 Congress passed an extension for CHIP for 4 years, followed by a second extension of an additional 6 years in February 2018, allowing the continuation of the CHIP program for at least another decade.
 While funding for the program is still at risk, proposed cuts to the program by the Trump administration were not passed by Congress.
-Medicaid and CHIP coverage combined now cover more than 36 million children, of which CHIP covers health care for approximately 9.6 million children.
-These two combined programs help families access health care for their children and have brought the uninsured rate of children in America to al all-time low.
+Medicaid and CHIP coverage combined now cover more than 35 million children, of which CHIP covers health care for approximately 9.6 million children.
+These two combined programs help families access health care for their children and have brought the uninsured rate of children in America to an all-time low.

 Qualifications for CHIP

 Qualifications for CHIP are usually determined by the income level of the family and state standards for the program.
 However, in general, these are the normal qualifications for CHIP, in addition to meeting the income thresholds determined by your state:

 - Children whose family income exceeds the qualification for the entire family or child to be covered under Medicaid